Scobalula/Husky/README.md

 ### Supported Games

+* Call of Duty: Modern Warfare
+* Call of Duty: Modern Warfare 2
+* Call of Duty: Modern Warfare 3
+* Call of Duty: Ghosts
+* Call of Duty: Infinite Warfare
 * Call of Duty: World at War
 * Call of Duty: Black Ops
 * Call of Duty: Black Ops 2
-* Call of Duty: Modern Warfare
-* Call of Duty: Modern Warfare 2
-* Call of Duty: Modern Warfare 3
 * Call of Duty: Advanced Warfare
-* Call of Duty: Ghosts
+* Call of DUty: World War 2
 * Call of Duty: Modern Warfare Remastered

-**Call of Duty: Black Ops 3 will never be supported, for obvious reasons**
+**Call of Duty: Black Ops 3 will never be supported, to avoid people ripping custom maps, etc.**

 ### Downloading/Using Husky

 To download Husky, go to the [Releases](https://github.com/Scobalula/Husky/releases) and download the latest build.

-To use Husky, simply run the game, load the map you want to extract, and run Husky.
+To use Husky, simply run the game, load the map you want to extract, and run Husky, then click the paper airplane to export the loaded map.
 In some cases you may need to run Husky as an administator.

 Once the map is exported, you will have 3 files for it: